Those who know us know how much we enjoy chatting about your pets. What you may not know is how useful it can be.

 Cherry’s Mouth Ulcers

 When Cherry the cat came for her annual checkup recently, we noticed she had mouth ulcers.
-Investigation proved them to be a form of what is called the ‘eosinophilic granuloma complex’.
+Investigation proved them to be a common disease with an unpronounceable name: eosinophilic granuloma complex.

 Sometimes this disease is cortisone-responsive, and sometimes it takes more complex drugs to treat it.
 As Cherry is not great at taking pills, I prescribed prednisolone in liquid form as a sensible first treatment trial.

 At her recheck a month later, there was no improvement.
 So we planned to start Cherry on the second-line treatment, which is both more expensive and requires more care in its use.

 The day Cherry’s owner came to pick up the new medicine, it was a busy time at our front desk.
 Despite this, I chatted with her about the treatment so far, and what was expected in the future.
 At one point she commented, “we felt so silly going though all that struggle just to give one drop of the old medicine”.

 Wait a minute… One drop?
 We delved deeper and found an unexpected confusion: I had written ‘give one dropper’ on the label but I was unaware that the medicine no longer came supplied with it’s dropper.
 The owner had purchased one which was very different to be one I had used in the past.

 Both of us felt a bit silly and I think we both apologised to each other.
 A new plan was made to give the full dose of the old medication and not try the new one.
 Lo and behold, I saw Cherry last week and she’s responded well.

 The communication gap between vets and pet owners is always too wide, and it’s too easy for each of us to fail to bridge it.
 These stories show examples of information struggling to cross in each direction.